clbrem/clbrem.blog/content/about/index.md

 ---
 Title: About
-layout: layouts/base.njk
+layout: layouts/about.njk
 eleventyNavigation:
   key: About Me
   order: 3
 ---
-{% image "./mit-gisele.jpg", "The author with foster puppy Gisele" %}
+{% image "./mit-gisele.jpg", "The author with foster puppy Gisele"%}

 I am a software engineer who manages physics simulations for a multinational original equipment manufacturer.